xavierwebb/enfy-server/README.md

 - 10 february 2026:

     Today I added the basic structure of the app.
 I implemented the initial user endpoints, services, and schemas, set up the database connection, and created the user model.

+- 11 February 2026:
+    Today I implemented Login Endpoint and a Small fix in the Register Endpoint